 About Dr. Murphy

-Kevin T. Murphy, MD, is a board-certified radiation oncologist who specializes in treating tumors of the central nervous system (CNS), or brain and spinal cord.
-Dr. Murphy founded the Stereotactic Radiosurgery Program at UC San Diego Health in 2005.
+Kevin Murphy, MD, is a board-certified radiation oncologist who specializes in treating tumors of the central nervous system (CNS), or brain and spinal cord.
+Dr. Murphy founded the Stereotactic Radiosurgery Program at UCSD in 2005.
 His expertise includes using novel technologies such as frameless stereotactic radiosurgery (SRS), intensity modulated stereotactic radiosurgery (IM-SRS) and hypo-fractionated stereotactic radiosurgery to treat brain tumors in both adults and children.

-Dr. Murphy has co-authored several book chapters and many abstracts and peer-reviewed articles.
+Dr. Murphy has co-authored several book chapters and many abstracts and peer-reviewed articles on behalf of UCSD.
 His work has appeared in the Journal of Neuro-Oncology, Translational Cancer Research, and Practical Radiation Oncology, among others.
 He is a frequent speaker at both national and international medical conferences, having over 100 invited lectures in 23 countries.

-More recently, Dr. Murphy has gained wide expertise in the emerging field of repetitive transcranial magnetic stimulation (rTMS), and has created a proprietary, personalized approach to rTMS treatment termed PrTMSTM.
-Dr. Murphy uses his PrTMSTM approach with exceptional athletes and active duty personnel who have an interest in maintaining high-level human performance.
-Dr. Murphy also is working with third parties who are interested in performing the first clinical studies to formally assess the effect of PrTMSTM on sleep, focus, reaction time, and other human performance metrics.
+More recently, Dr. Murphy founded PeakLogic, a medical software company and MindSet Treatment Center, both based in San Diego.
+He has gained wide expertise over the last 5 years in the emerging field of repetitive transcranial magnetic stimulation (rTMS), and has created a proprietary, personalized approach to rTMS treatment termed PrTMS®.
+Dr. Murphy uses PrTMS® at MindSet and is well regarded by Navy SEAL’s, veterans, and pro athletes who have an interest in maintaining high-level human performance.

 Dr. Murphy is a proud US Navy veteran serving as an engineering officer aboard the aircraft carrier USS Ranger (CV 61) during Operations Desert Shield/Desert Storm.